-The Transcendental Meditation technique gently restores, heals and nourishes one’s inner self—allowing you to give more to others.
 Giving is the basis of healthy relationships.
-The most fulfilling relationships result when we can give to one another freely without being overly concerned about receiving back.
+The most fulfilling relationships result when we can give to one another freely.
 But one can only give from what one has—or from what one is.
+The Transcendental Meditation technique restores, heals and nourishes one’s inner self—allowing us to give more to others.

 Stress affects relationships

-When both people in a relationship are secure and content from within and not dependent on each other for their personal well-being, there can be maximum giving and maximum receiving—and the relationship is a source of joy.
-Read article “Let’s Talk About Relationships” by a female psychotherapist.
+When both people in a relationship are secure and content from within and not dependent on each other for their personal well-being, the relationship can be a source of joy.

 TM improves emotional stability

 During TM practice, the mind effortlessly transcends busy or agitated levels of thinking to fathom the quiet depths of consciousness, where one experiences the true, inner self—a silent wellspring of love, happiness, and creativity.
 Simultaneously, the body gains profound rest, deeper than ordinary relaxation, dissolving knots of accumulated stress that restrict our ability to love.
 (Read article “Let’s Talk About Relationships” by a female psychotherapist.)

 People may learn the TM technique for many different reasons—deeper relaxation, improved memory, reduction of blood pressure—but perhaps the most widely appreciated benefit is getting along better with others.
 Even just a few days after learning the TM technique, meditators report they feel less stressed and have greater patience, and are more lighthearted, caring and compassionate.